revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% aside Alternative branch-length priors %}
 Some studies, *e.g.* {% cite Brown2010 %} {% cite Rannala2012 %},
-have criticized the exponential prior distribution for branch lengths because it induces a gamma-dsitributed tree-length and the mean of this gamma distribution grows with the number of taxa.
+have criticized the exponential prior distribution for branch lengths because it induces a gamma-distributed tree-length and the mean of this gamma distribution grows with the number of taxa.
 For example, we can use instead a specific gamma prior distribution (or any other distribution defined on a positive real variable) for the tree length, and then use a Dirichlet prior distribution to break the tree length into